 In 1997, he launched a production company with fellow themed attraction producer, Dina Benadon, whom he also later married.
 Together, they would grow Super 78, their animation studio, into one of the most well-known media production and creative companies in the theme park industry, receiving numerous industry awards and recognition.

-Brent is a director, musician and, most passionately, a theme park aficionado who co-hosts “The Season Pass,” a themed entertainment industry-focused iTunes show (now in its sixth year and more popular than ever).
+Brent is a director, musician and, most passionately, a theme park aficionado who co-hosts “The Season Pass,” a themed entertainment industry-focused iTunes show (now in its tenth year and more popular than ever).

 Rey Colón is a life-long Chicago resident who has devoted his career to creating opportunities for children, families and community residents in need.
 Rey has a rich and varied history most recently as Chicago’s 35th Ward Alderman from 2003 to 2015.
 His former positions include Executive Director of the McCormick Tribune YMCA, Boys and Girls Clubs of Chicago Director, and Area Manager at the Chicago Park District.